openstax/napkin-notes/kef/hw-turn-in-behavior.md

  - Alpha
   - Student's can see feedback when the due date has passed.
  - MVP

-However, when they click on the feedback link, we want to warn them that their teacher will see what time they viewed the feedback
+  - However, when a student clicks on the feedback link, we want to warn them that their teacher will see what time they viewed the feedback

-When a student clicks on the feedback link for a particular HW for the first time, they get a message that the time they view the feedback is being recorded, it might affect ability to turn in late work, and lets them continue or cancel.
+  - When a student clicks on the feedback link for a particular HW for the first time, they get a message that the time they view the feedback is being recorded, it might affect ability to turn in late work, and lets them continue or cancel.

 Here *feedback* refers to both the correct answer, and the choice specific feedback provided with the problem *if any*.